-The council's vision is of a vibrant Cheltenham that delivers the very best quality of life for its people.
+The council's place vision is of a vibrant Cheltenham that delivers the very best quality of life for its people.
 We believe that key elements in achieving this vision are to protect and enhance the built heritage and green spaces that have shaped the unique character of the town; to create the conditions in which businesses can thrive, innovate and provide good quality jobs; to make the town a world-class cultural and learning centre which is outward-looking and welcoming to visitors; to build strong, safe and healthy communities for residents and their families; to facilitate the provision of a wide-range of sustainable travel options and to accept our responsibility to present and future generations to live within environmentally sustainable limits.

 Applying this vision, Cheltenham Borough Council has developed an overarching message designed to inspire employees and members to contribute effectively towards ensuring that the borough of Cheltenham remains successful, to set the ethos and culture of the council and to focus all officers' and members' efforts on a common goal.
-Our overarching message is simply: "Working together to create a great future for Cheltenham."
+Our proposed vision for Cheltenham is simply: "We want Cheltenham to be a place where everybody thrives."
+We will do this by linking our heritage to an exciting future by being Creative, Pioneering, Nurturing, Connected and re-connected.